papermerge/documentation/src/Installation/portainer.rst

 ``APP_TAG``
 is Papermerge REST API backend docker image version.
 As of writing this documentation Papermerge latest version 2.1 is in early alpha version.
-To see if there are newer version `check papermerge package on github <https://github.com/papermerge/papermerge-core/pkgs/container/papermerge>`_.
+To see if there are newer version check `papermerge package`_ on github.

 ``PAPERMERGE_JS``
 is docker image for Papermerge frontend i.e. fancy user